chrisfuchsfau/always-green_MS-Teams/README.md

 # always green
-Script which keeps MS Teams status green always
+The script [keep-green.pyw](keep-green.pyw) which keeps MS Teams status in green forever

 ## How to set up
 1. Install python